CogitatorTech/infera/README.md

 ### Documentation

-Check out the [docs](docs/README.md) directory for the API documentation and usage examples.
+Check out the [docs](docs/README.md) directory for the API documentation, how to build Infera from source, and more.

+#### Examples

+Check out the [examples](docs/examples) directory for SQL scripts that show how to use Infera.

 ---